cowboysdude/Under_Cabinet/README.md

 For code issues there's plenty of help right on this forum [Arduino Forum](https://forum.arduino.cc/).
 Again VERY helpful and great people there.
 I'm new to writing Sketches for projects but once you do a couple it's pretty straight forward.
 The other problem occurs during the beginning of sunrise.
-The ligths will occassinally 'flicker' a bit, for me not too bad and livable but when you run into a there's light but just not enough by a bit this will happen.
+The lights will occassinally 'flicker' a bit, for me not too bad and livable but when you run into a there's light but just not enough by a bit this will happen.
 I haven't worked on this yet but may in the future.
 Remember I'm not trying to create a retail product here.... just making some lights for my kitchen  and sharing what I've done :).